A Cool Million: Plot summary

 A Cool Million, as its subtitle suggests, presents “the dismantling of Lemuel Pitkin,” piece by piece.
 As a satire of the Horatio Alger myth of success, the novel is evocative of Voltaire’s Candide, which satirized the philosophical optimism of Gottfried Wilhelm Leibniz and Alexander Pope.
 Pitkin is a typical ‘Schlemiel’, stumbling from one situation to the next; he gets robbed, cheated, unjustly arrested, frequently beaten and exploited.
-In a parallel plot Betty Prail, Pitkin's love interest, is raped, abused, and sold into prostitution.
+In a parallel plot, Betty Prail, Pitkin's love interest, is raped, abused, and sold into prostitution.
 Over the course of the novel Pitkin manages to lose an eye, his teeth, his thumb, his scalp and his leg, but nevertheless retains his optimism and gullibility to the inevitably bitter end.

 Pitkin's troubles, however, don't end with his death.
-Even after his death he is exploited as a martyr by the ‘National Revolutionary Party’, a political organization led by Shagpoke Whipple, a manipulative former American president.
-Pitkin's birthday becomes a national holiday and American youths march down the streets singing songs in his honor.
+Even after his death, he is exploited as a martyr by the ‘National Revolutionary Party’, a political organization led by right-wing populist Shagpoke Whipple, a failed banker and manipulative former American president.
+Pitkin's birthday becomes a national holiday, and American youths march down the streets singing songs in his honor.
 Whipple speaks out against aliens and calls for a rejection of “sophistication, Marxism and International Capitalism.”
 The novel ends with a series of roaring "hails" from the crowd.